 The flowers can be striking and they produce a huge number of tiny seeds.
 (Over 100,000!)

 Do you know the flower Love Lies Bleeding?
 That's an amaranth species, Amaranthus caudatus, and yes, the leaves and seeds are edible and nutritious like any other amaranth.
+The same goes for the gomphrena (bachelor's button) and celosia (cock's comb or woolflower) species.

 You probably won't find leaf and grain amaranth seed in your local garden centre (you should find amaranth flowers), but online seed retailers who specialise in heirloom seeds, organic seeds, vegetable seeds or anything similarly sensible usually carry them.